-The festival features live music on four stages plus a host of other attractions including storytelling, street theatre, dance displays, childrens entertainers, a digital funfair, laser arena, traditional crafts fayre, exotic foods fayre, real ale & cider festival, late night festival club and much more.
+The festival featured live music on four stages plus a host of other attractions including storytelling, street theatre, dance displays, childrens entertainers, a digital funfair, laser arena, traditional crafts fayre, exotic foods fayre, real ale & cider festival and a late night festival club.

 Festival organiser Peter Chegwyn says it’s “a real coup for a small village festival like Wickham to attract so many top artistes who have performed at major music festivals throughout the world.

 “The Wickham Festival is known for its relaxed, friendly atmosphere and the high quality of the music on offer.
 People travel from all over the UK and abroad to attend.
 This year’s ticket sales are running at a record level and we are confident that our 10th birthday festival at Wickham will be our best yet.”